zebreus/symbolator/README.md

 Symbolator is a component diagramming tool for VHDL and Verilog.
 It will parse HDL source files, extract components or modules and render them as an image.

-This is a fork of [kevinpt/symbolator](https://github.com/kevinpt/symbolator) which is sadly unmaintained.
+This is a fork of [kevinpt/symbolator](https://github.com/kevinpt/symbolator).

 ```vhdl
 library ieee;